 It can be simple with the extension of the back of the blade, with a conformation suitable for the stop of the thumb (thumb rise or thumb ramp), taking advantage of the knife itself appropriately shaped but is often made with an added part grafted as is generally used in hidden cod knives in which the hilt is formed by a central part or solid,from a cruise (which is the central hole, point of the hilt through which the tail passes, and then from the top or bottom branches of the crossbar, or both sides that can have the simplest or most bizarre shapes (straight, curved, symmetrical, asymmetrical, opposites as direction, etc.)

 It is the branch of the hilt protruding from the side of the thread, while the parade arm is the one protruding from the side of the back of the blade.

-Some knives and I’m not telling you about karambit are made with a ring in which to place yourindex finger (forefinger ring)to have a firm grip of the knife.
+Some knives and I’m not talking about the karambit are made with a ring in which to place the index finger (forefinger ring) to have a firm grip of the knife.

 This technical construction that is seen in some combat knives has many disadvantages because it limits its use by trapping the hand, does not allow the passage in reverse grip and sometimes is inconvenient if not studied the ring tailored to the person.

 It also does not allow easy handover but does not easily allow the weapon to fall in case of return of the weapon.

 Anyway, you have a finger stuck in a ring that in the event of disarmament even if it doesn’t make you lose your weapon, it’s likely to break your finger.

 The handle can be made of different materials and shapes and can be built with riveted or screwed cheeks, or made by injection molding of synthetic materials, or dug and planted.

 It depends on the type of shank chosen and there may be fingergrooves,which improve the grip on the knife.

 The glass fringes (rear hook, persuader, glass breaker)